 9. Climate.
-In Pakistan, the weather is mainly dry, and the average yearly rainfall is less than 297.6 mm.
+In Pakistan, the weathers is mainly dry, and the average yearly rainfall is less than 297.6 mm.
 However, there's a noticeable climate difference between the Northern and Southern regions.
 The average annual temperature is around 22.45°C. In the plain areas, the hottest months are usually from June to August, and temperatures can sometimes go beyond 50°C during this period.
 However, the coastal areas of Sindh and Balochistan Provinces tend to have warmer summers.
 The winter months, spanning from December to February, see temperatures dropping significantly in the northern, western, and northwestern mountains, making these regions the coldest during winter, often accompanied by heavy snowfall.

 For instance, District Skardu experiences temperatures as low as -6°C to -8.7°C in December and January.
 Similarly, Districts Quetta and Ziarat in Balochistan Province also undergo severe winters with snowfall on their mountains.
 The country receives rainfall from two major sources i.e., the monsoon during the summer months and the westerly depressions during the winter months.
 However, most of the rainfall is received during the monsoon season (mid-June to September) which sometimes causes severe flooding in different areas of the country.

 10. Administrative Features.
-Pakistan operates as a federal republic, divided into four provinces; Balochistan, Khyber Pakhtunkhwa, Punjab, Sindh, one special region - Gilgit Baltistan and the self-administered State of Azad Jammu & Kashmir, each with its own government led by a Chief Minister, and in AJ&K's case their own Prime Minister.
+Pakistan operates as a federal republic, divided into four provinces; Balochistan, Khyber Pakhtunkhwa, Punjab, Sindh, one special region - Gilgit Baltistan and the self-administered State of Azad Jammu &

+Kashmir, each with its own government led by a Chief Minister, and in AJ&K's case their own Prime Minister.
 These are further subdivided into divisions, districts, and tehsils for effective local administration.
 Administratively, the country is further divided into 28 divisions, 129 Districts, and 526 Tehsils/Talukas.
 Additionally, there are 586 Urban Areas, including some megacities.

 11. Hazard Profile.
 Pakistan's diverse geography presents a unique landscape that is prone to a variety of natural disasters across its five distinct zones.
 Pakistan is situated at the crossroads of various tectonic plates and characterized by diverse geographical features, natural disasters pose significant risks to its population and infrastructure.
 The country frequently experiences earthquakes, particularly in regions such as Kashmir and Khyber Pakhtunkhwa and Balochistan with notable events like the 2005 Kashmir earthquake leaving lasting scars on communities.

-Additionally, coastal areas of Balochistan and Sindh also face the threat of tropical cyclones and tsunamis.
+Additionally, Pakistan is prone to devastating floods during the monsoon season, affecting millions of people and causing widespread damage to homes, agriculture, and infrastructure.
+The coastal areas of Balochistan and Sindh also face the threat of tropical cyclones and tsunamis.
 Droughts further exacerbate challenges, particularly in arid regions such as Balochistan, Southern Khyber Pakhtunkhwa, Southern Punjab and Interior Sindh, leading to water scarcity and agricultural losses.
 Apart from natural hazards, various human-induced hazards also have created threats to society, the economy, and the environment including natural habitat and livestock.
 These hazards encompass industrial, technological, and transport accidents, oil spills, urban fires, civil conflicts, and more.